oar-team/oar-scheduler-redox/oar-scheduler-db/README.md

 ### Notes about asynchronous code

 `sqlx` is an asynchronous-only library.
 However, the scheduler is single-threaded and synchronous.
-This crates offers an entirely synchronous API to isolate the rest of the scheduler from asynchronous code.
+Then this crate offers an entirely synchronous API to isolate the rest of the scheduler from asynchronous code.
 It uses `tokio` under the hood only building a tokio runtime at the `Session` initialization, and then using that runtime to do `block_on` calls to run async code.